rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 ---
 chapter: Simple authentication with ROM and Rails
 title: Block Style Setup
 ---

 ## Initial setup

+This guide describes how to add a simplest form of user authentication using ROM, Warden and Rails.

+> Please note that this guide is only for ilustrative purposes and does not include validations

 First of all, let's add following gems to the Gemfile: